• Skip to primary navigation

 1 pound leek, 2-3 bay leaves

 • Add in the chicken broth, diced potatoes, oregano, and a pinch of salt to season then stir.
-Close the lid, making sure to set it to SEAL, then program the Instant Pot to cook at HIGH PRESSURE for 5 minutes.
-Once cooked, allow the Instant Pot to NATURALLY PRESSURE RELEASE for 15 minutes.
+Close the lid, making sure to set it to SEAL, then program the Instant Pot to cook at high pressure for 5 minutes.
+Once cooked, allow the Instant Pot to naturally pressure release for 15 minutes.

 1 litre chicken broth, 1 teaspoon salt, 1 teaspoon oregano, 1 pound potatoes